 The teaching of letter sounds for reading and writing (phonics) is taught daily, with opportunities for children to embed these skills across the school day.
 Children are explicitly taught the skills of blending (putting the letter sounds together to read words) and of segmenting (separating letter sounds to spell).
 Our school uses the systematic synthetic phonics programme, 'Unlocking Letters and Sounds.

 Story-telling and reading will continue to play a key role in your child’s learning and we would love to hear about stories and books your child enjoys hearing at home.
 To support progression in reading, we run reading workshops for parents to share how we engage children in their reading and teach key skills.
-As a school, we ask that you read with your child at home at least four times a week and regularly practise the children’s tin words.
+As a school, we ask that you read with your child at home at least four times a week.

 Our approach to maths is to establish the early building blocks for mathematical thinking, reasoning and problem solving.
 We use play to explore ideas and use a range of real resources and materials to develop our thinking.
 Initially working with numbers to ten, we look to develop children’s concept of number and place value, whilst also encouraging them to spot patterns.
 To support children’s understanding of number, we will send home a link to a Numbots account, for them to build confidence and consider different representations of numbers.